Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 A while ago, I played various Gradius soundtracks to some young gamers, and all of them went, huh?!

 What kind of BGM is that?
-They asked in disbelief and thinly veiled dislike.
+They asked in disbelief and with thinly veiled disdain.

 Well, to me, "that" is the sadness of games today, in which BGMs are mostly about moody tracks and ambient tunes.
 Game music in the 80s and 90s, on the other hand, was about motivating the player.
 Encouraging him or her to press on and on, and on.